 In addition to these general categories, each campus has more specialized student fees.
-For example: students at Urbana-Champaign pay a transportation fee to acquire local bus service and maintain the SafeRides system; students at Urbana-Champaign pay a student initiated fee which will be used to support cultural programming, student legal service and registered student organizations, programming at the Krannert Center for the Performing Arts, the Legacy Scholarship, a sustainable campus environment, study abroad, a Collegiate Readership program, and energy technologies; full-time undergraduate and graduate students and students in selected professional programs at Chicago pay a transportation fee to provide an unlimited pass for Chicago Transit Authority buses and elevated trains; and students at Springfield are assessed a recreation center fee and an athletic fee to support intercollegiate athletics.
+For example: students at Urbana-Champaign pay a transportation fee to acquire local bus service and maintain the SafeRides system; students at Urbana-Champaign pay a student initiated fee which will be used to support cultural programming, student legal service and registered student organizations, programming at the Krannert Center for the Performing Arts, the Legacy Scholarship, a sustainable campus environment, study abroad, a Collegiate Readership program, and energy technologies and students at Springfield are assessed a recreation center fee and an athletic fee to support intercollegiate athletics.
 Students at the Chicago and Springfield campuses also pay a refundable fee to provide for a student-to-student assistance program.